Scary Kids Scaring Kids: 2019–present: Return, rotating touring lineup Out of Light and Maps Written in Water

 On February 22, 2022, the band released "Knock It All Down (feat.
 Lil Lotus)", the first single off the third album titled Out of Light.
 A second single titled "Nightmare" was released with Spencer Charnas from Ice Nine Kills a month later.
 Out of Light was released on May 27, 2022, to mixed reviews.
 Each track on the album features a different guest vocalist.

 In January 2023, the band played a mini-tour (including performance at Kill Iconic Records 23) with Craig Mabbitt on vocals.
 In May-June 2023, SKSK played a tour featuring vocalists Albert Schweizer (ex-Violent New Breed) and Paul Rose (ex-Cover Your Tracks, ex-Curses).

 Maps Written in Water, the band's fourth studio album, preceded by singles "Blackout" (feat.
 Rat Park), "State of Disrepair" (feat.
 Paul Rose), "Oblivion" (feat.
 Kat Leon), "Suspended in Air" (feat.
 Albert Schweizer) is set to be released independently on July 11, 2025.
 Like Out of Light, it's going to feature a guest lead vocalist on every song, including Tilian, Andy Cizek, Toby Morrell, Lacey Sturm, Craig Mabbitt and Myke Terry among others.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

+In September 2026, Scary Kids Scaring Kids announced that Albert Schweizer had become the band's permanent lead vocalist, following more than three years of performing with the group.
+The band also announced that Colton "Coba" Westerman had officially joined as a full member on bass and vocals.
+Both Schweizer and Westerman contributed to the songwriting, arrangements and creative direction of the band's upcoming album RISE.
+The announcement coincided with the release of "Something in the Water", the first single from RISE and the first release to feature the new lineup.

+Influences

+They cited influences including Thrice, Poison the Well, At the Drive-In, Glassjaw, Deftones and Rage Against the Machine.